 '''

-begin
+try:

 ...

-rescue => ex
+except ex:

-if ex.optionalMember == Ice::Unset
+if ex.optionalMember is Ice.Unset:

-puts "optionalMember is unset"

-else
+print("optionalMember is unset")

+else:

-puts "optionalMember = " + ex.optionalMember
+print("optionalMember = " + str(ex.optionalMember))

-end

-end

 '''

-Each exception also defines the standard methods to\s and inspect to return the name of the exception and a stringified representation of the exception and its members, respectively.
+Each exception also defines the ice_name method to return the name of the exception, and the special method str to return a stringified representation of the exception and its members.

-All user exceptions are derived from the base class Ice::UserException.
-This allows you to catch all user exceptions generically by installing a handler for Ice::UserException.
-Similarly, you can catch all Ice run-time exceptions with a handler for Ice::LocalException, and you can catch all Ice exceptions with a handler for Ice::Exception.
+All user exceptions are derived from the base class Ice.UserException.
+This allows you to catch all user exceptions generically by installing a handler for Ice.UserException.
+Similarly, you can catch all Ice run-time exceptions with a handler for Ice.LocalException, and you can catch all Ice exceptions with a handler for Ice.Exception.

-Ruby Mapping for Run-Time Exceptions
+Python Mapping for Run-Time Exceptions

 The Ice run time throws run-time exceptions for a number of pre-defined error conditions.
-All run-time exceptions directly or indirectly derive from Ice::LocalException (which, in turn, derives from Ice::Exception).
+All run-time exceptions directly or indirectly derive from Ice .LocalException (which, in turn, derives from Ice.Exception).